piersfinlayson/rs1541fs/README.md

 sudo udevadm control --reload-rules && sudo udevadm trigger
 ```

-Then reattached your USB device and try ```cbmctrl detect" again.
+Then reattach your USB device (XUM1541) and try ```cbmctrl detect" again.
+Until this works you're unlikely to be get rs1541fs working.